 The success of Swiss Life is based on the skills and performance of its staff.
 Swiss Life wants to find the most suitable employees on the labour market, get them interested in working for the company, retain them and support their further development.

 A successful management and communication style is set out in the Swiss Life Group’s people leadership competencies.
 Management and communication mean in day-to-day work the crea-tion of credibility and trust, providing direction and perspective, and making goals reality together.

 Swiss Life revised its behavioural principles in 2018.
 One of their focuses is self-determination and personal responsibility on the part of employees – qualities expected by the employees of themselves.
 Management give their employees confidence, provide them with competencies and responsibilities and encourage independent work and activities.
 The resulting autonomy has a positive effect on employee engagement and promotes innovation.

-The following behavioural principles are valid for all Swiss Life Group employees as of Janu-ary 2019:
+The following behavioural principles are valid for all Swiss Life Group employees:

 - I think consistently from the customer’s perspective.

 - I collaborate effectively in the best interests of the company.